HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/custom_secrets.md

       ltpa-key: "my-custom-ltpa-key"
 ```

-This will result in:
+This results in:

 - The environment variables `ltpa.keys` being injected into the Pod.

 - The file `ltpa.keys` being mounted in `/mnt/customSecrets/ltpa-key` inside the Pod containing the same content as the input file.

-The file can then be referenced in any of the server configurations.
+You can then reference the file in any of the server configurations.
 For example, to use the LTPA key for the server:

 ```yaml
 configuration: